derekwang99/DH110-DEREKWANG/assignment03/README.md

 > The basic need involved is the psychological need of belonginess & love.
 As the children of the elderly grow their own families, their role as guardian is further displaced which results in a growing sense of loneliness and sometimes even abandonment.
 This project aims to provide a community for lonely seniors that wish to make more friends.

 #### What are traditional/current solution(s) to satisfy the needs?
 > The traditional solution to satisfy the need for belongingness/love is, in a sense, Facebook.
 Facebook allows people of all ages to connect with each other and enjoy trending/viral content together.
-However, because the age demographic of Facebook is so varied, generational gaps and clashes are bound to occur.
-I hope that my project will provide a “safer” community for the elderly to discuss and interact.
+However, because the age demographic of Facebook is so varied, generational gaps and clashes are bound to occur (which is especially evident in the Comments section).
+I hope that my project will provide a safe community for the elderly to discuss and interact.

 #### What are the limitations that possibly would be improved with digital technology?